Natural Sources of Mercury: volcanoes, some stone

 - Psychological problems, including loss of function and memory, anger and emotionality, and timidity

-Mercury effect on energy: Mercury binds to nitrogen and sulfur in proteins, oxygen from the lungs, sulfur from the liver’s detoxification systems, and selenium from the colon.
+Mercury binds to nitrogen and sulfur in proteins, oxygen from the lungs, sulfur from the liver’s detoxification systems, and selenium from the colon.
 Lower levels of body tissue oxygen due to mercury’s binding it may lead to:

 - Fatigue caused by low blood sugar secondary to low blood oxygen